Commentary on Mark 11 -- How is Jesus driving the money-changers out of the Temple in Jerusalem related to world evangelism?

 Jesus' life on earth begins in Bethlehem with a plaintive "no room in the end" story.
 Isn't it ironic that at the end of his earthly life, Jesus faced another "no room" sign?

 The "No Room for Gentiles" sign was put in the Court of the Gentiles not long before Jesus' arrest and crucifixion barred the way to the Temple for many of those for whom He was about to die!
 Is it any wonder that our Savior's emotions boiled over that day?
-Shouldn't ours do the same when something hinders "all nations" from hearing the call to worship their Creator?
+Shouldn't ours do the same when something keeps "all nations" from hearing the call to worship their Creator?

 1In the Bible, the word "nations" does not mean political entities like China, India and the USA.
 Rather, it means people groups or societies in which people speak the same language, have the same culture, and live in or have originated in the same area.
 "Nations" is synonymous with the plural word "peoples."
 In other words, nations in the Bible means all of the people groups of the world other than the people of Israel.